OpenXAI: Towards a Transparent Evaluation of Model Explanations: Benchmarking Analysis

 \section{Benchmarking Analysis}

-Next, we describe how we benchmark state-of-the-art explanation methods using our \name framework, and also discuss key findings of this benchmarking analysis.
+Next, we describe how we benchmark state-of-the-art explanation methods using our \name framework and also discuss the key findings of this benchmarking analysis.
 Code to reproduce all the results is available at \url{https://github.com/AI4LIFE-GROUP/OpenXAI}.

-\looseness=-1 \xhdr{Experimental Setup} We benchmark all the six state-of-the-art feature attribution methods currently available in our \name framework along with the random baseline, using the \texttt{openxai.Evaluator} module (See Section~\ref{sec:overview}).
-We use default hyperparameter settings for all these methods following the guidelines outlined in the original implementations.
+\looseness=-1 \xhdr{Experimental Setup} We benchmark all of the six state-of-the-art feature attribution methods currently available in our \name framework along with the random baseline, using the \texttt{openxai.Evaluator} module (See Section~\ref{sec:overview}), and for the first 1000 test instances of each dataset.
 Details about the hyperparameters used in our experiments are discussed in Section ~\ref{app:parameter} in the Appendix.
 Our \name framework currently has two pre-trained models, a logistic regression model and a deep neural network model, for each dataset.
 The neural network models have two fully connected hidden layers with 100 nodes in each layer, and they use ReLU activation functions and an output softmax layer.
-See Appendix~\ref{app:model} for more details on model architectures, model training, and model performance.
+See Appendix~\ref{app:model} for details on model architectures, training and performance.

 \hide{ \xhdr{Explanation methods} We benchmark six explanation methods: \Grads~\citep{simonyan2013saliency}, \SmoothGrad (SG)~\citep{smilkov2017smoothgrad}, \IntGrad (IG)~\citep{sundararajan2017axiomatic}, \GradtimesInput~\citep{shrikumar2017learning}, \LIME~\citep{ribeiro16:kdd}, and \SHAP~\citep{lundberg2017unified}.
 We additionally include as a baseline an explanation that uniformly at random assigns feature importance.
 Several of these attribution methods are computed by algorithms that have their own hyperparameters, such as the number of perturbation samples.
 Whenever possible, we use the default hyperparameter settings for explanation methods following the author's guidelines.
 Details about the hyperparameters used in our experiments are provided in Section ~\ref{app:parameter} in the Appendix.